root-project/web/manual/graphics/index.md

 ** Latex**

-Latex ({% include ref class="TLatex" %}) can also be used as text, especially to draw mathematical formulas or equations.
+Latex ({% include ref class="TLatex" %}) can be used as text, especially to draw mathematical formulas or equations.
 The syntax of {% include ref class="TLatex" %} is very similar to the Latex in mathematical mode.

 _**Example**_